 What is chloramine?

-It is created by the reaction of chlorine when it acts as a disinfectant on organic matter brought in by bathers (sweat, cream, saliva, urine…).
+It is created by the reaction of chlorine when it acts as a disinfectant on the organic matter brought by the bathers (sweat, cream, saliva, urine).

 Why should we treat them?

 Regulations require that its value does not exceed 0.6 ppm in water

 - In order to avoid overflows caused by additional water supply.

 - In addition, too many chloramines in the water can generate trichloramine in the air and can be a potential health hazard for bathers and employees.
 The management of trichloramine will also require additional air treatment and thus additional costs.
 Solutions are available for the measurement of trichloramine in air.